k636174/website/README.md

 How to compile
 ---------------
 gen.py automatically generates output files including HTML, CSS, images, and so on.
+BE CAREFUL AS ALL THE FILES IN THE DIRECTORY WILL BE DELETED.

     ./gen.py --output /path/to/output/directory